 It’s not only the populace that has found a new trend in plant-based eating and healing, but research has also taken an interest in plant-based healing properties.

-In January 2009, a study entitled Cruciferous vegetable consumption and lung cancer risk was published on the American Association for Cancer Prevention: Cancer Epidemiology.
+In January 2009, a study entitled Cruciferous vegetable consumption and lung cancer risk was published in the American Association for Cancer Prevention: Cancer Epidemiology.
 A coordinated analysis “reviewed 31 epidemiological studies into the association between cruciferous vegetable intake and lung cancer risk and concluded that high intake may decrease the risk by anywhere from 17 percent to 23 percent.”
-When it comes to glucosinolates role, the analysis made note that “the anti-carcinogenic properties of cruciferous vegetables may be attributed to isothiocyanates derived specifically from glucosinolates,” which is supported by “several experimental and mechanistic studies.”
+When it comes to glucosinolates’ role, the analysis made note that “the anti-carcinogenic properties of cruciferous vegetables may be attributed to isothiocyanates derived specifically from glucosinolates,” which is supported by “several experimental and mechanistic studies.”

 Another article published by the Department of Epidemiology at the Institute of Pharmacological Research in the Oxford Academic Annals of Oncology in 2012 reported that “the regular intake of cruciferous foods offered between a 17 percent and 23 percent reduction in the risk of colorectal, breast, kidney, esophageal, and oropharyngeal (mouth and throat) cancers.”
-The study spent a bit of time referring to the anticarcinogenic properties of isothiocyanate (ITCs) derived from broken down glucosinolates.
+The study spent a bit of time referring to the anticarcinogenic properties of isothiocyanate (ITCs) derived from broken-down glucosinolates.

 Lastly, in a May 2015 publication by the Ernest Mario School of Pharmacy at Rutgers entitled Dietary Glucosinolates Sulforaphane, Phenethyl Isothiocyanate, Indole-3-Carbinol/3,3′-Diindolylmethane: Anti-Oxidative Stress/Inflammation, Nrf2, Epigenetics/Epigenomics and In Vivo Cancer Chemopreventive Efficacy, the authors concluded that: